thundermoose/blixt-test/README.md

 However, as required, this software comes with out any guarantee to work or any waranty.

+## Requirements

+Blixt-test has the following requirements:
+- Posix compliant system.
+Blixt-test uses Posix library features to handle multiprocessing and pipelining.
+- Blixt-test has only been tested with g++, but might also work with clang
+- For documentation Blixt-test uses doxygen.

 ## Installation

 To install cpp_testing_framework to `$HOME/.local` run the following commands: